k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 ### Adding a Decision Function to Target LU Tables

 The target LU tables must be populated when running a TDM task that deletes entities from the target environment.
-The target keys must be extracted from the target environment in order to enable the deletion of entities and their related data.
+The target keys are extracted from the target environment in order to enable the deletion of entities and their related data.

-If the task does not delete the entities from the target environment, the target keys do not need to be extracted from the target environment.
+If the task does not delete entities from the target environment, the target keys do not need to be extracted from it.

 The Broadway [InitiateTDMLoad](10_tdm_generic_broadway_flows.md#initialization) flow sets the **TDM_DELETE_BEFORE_LOAD** Global to **true** if the task must **delete the entities** from the target.
 Otherwise, this Global is set to **false**.